 We don’t give a hard distance for this hike because it is up to you how far to hike along Willis Creek.
 We continued on past the waterfall and it remains a pretty hike all the way to the arch where we turned around.
 Because of the water there is the potential to see wildlife.
 We spotted a gopher snake drinking from the stream.
 It was amazing to watch him slurping water.
 Later on we saw a canyon wren, which seemed to be laughing at us.
 There call is like a high, shrill twitter.
 You can see both of these animals in our video below.

 This hike is the perfect hike for your family in the Grand Staircase-Escalante National Monument.
+If you are interested in other Family-friendly slot canyons, check out our post with a list of great slot canyons in Utah for families.

 From Cannonville, head south on Main Street for 2.9 miles (this road goes right past the Grand Staircase Escalante Visitor’s Center).
 Turn right on to Skutumpah Road, which is a dirt road.
 Continue 6.0 miles on this dirt road until you come to the Willis Creek trailhead sign shown at the top of this post.
 Parking is on the right and the trailhead is to the left.
+The road out to Willis Creek is rough.
+We made it in our van, but take things slow and be careful.
+We have heard that the road is rougher now, but haven’t been since 2019 to check it out.